Muawia24/LeakLock/README.md

 pip install -e .
 ```

-## Quick Start
-Install the hook in your repo
+Install the hook in your repo:

 ```bash
 pre-commit install